Today’s State Fair event schedule

-All day until 5:00 p.m.: Open Sheep Show in the Agriculture Area

-All day: 4H Horse Show, Western Weekend, Morrisville College 6 Horse Hitch Exhibition in the Horse Show Area
+All Day: Western Ranch Classes, Morrisville College 6 Horse Hitch Exhibition in the Horse Show Area

-10 a.m.-close: Flower Show featuring professional artistic arrangements and amateur potted plants entries
+10 a.m.-close: Flower Show featuring professional artistic arrangements and amateur potted plant entries in the Conservatory

 12:45 p.m.: Hot Dog Pig Races in the Family Entertainment Area